niem94/niem94/README.md

 }
 ```

-- 🌱 I'm currently exploring k8s and migrating my homelab to dev, staging and prod cluster environments with GitOps (FluxCD).
-The aim is to have a setup that is replicable, highly available, and promotable, such that changes deployed to a dev environment can be promoted to production.
-The end result should rely on the smart use of CI/CD with GitHub Actions.
+- 🌱 I'm building up my Homelab with personal projects and infrastructure that enable me to quickly deploy and build software.
-- 🔭 I'm currently working in Digital at Energinet.
+- 🔭 I'm currently working in [Stationsdata at Energinet](https://github.com/energinet-digitalisering).
 - 💬 Ask me about anything.
 I love to meet new people and discuss technologies, interests and knowledge.

 ## Live Stats